hackbrightacademy/explore-python/contents/conditionals.rst

 - If-statements

-A Review of boolean Expressions
+A Review of Boolean Expressions
 -------------------------------

 In order to fully understand conditional logic, it's important to have a solid